foldik/m-down/README.md

 # m-down

 __m-down__ is a markdown processor.
 Seriously man?
 Why did you create another markdown processor?
-Most people people would ask...
+Most people would ask...

 Markdown is an extremely easy language.
 You can create amaizing documentations by using it's human readable formatting techniques.